GoInterject/GoInterject.github.io/wAbout/Customer-Aging.md

   1. First, select cell or row to drill.
   2. Select the Drill operation in the Interject Ribbon.
   3. Select the desired drill you would like to perform , in this case you are selecting **Drill to Aging Detail**.
-  4. Complete the drill be selecting **Do Drill**.
+  4. Complete the drill by selecting **Do Drill**.

 ![](/images/Walkthrough-CustAging/09.png)

 This allows us to see which invoices have not been paid.
-As looking deeper into the report, notice that more recent invoices are paid, but the customer is struggling to pay past-dated invoices.
+Looking deeper into the report, notice that more recent invoices are paid, but the customer is struggling to pay past-dated invoices.

 ![](/images/Walkthrough-CustAging/10.png)

 **Step 2:** Notice that Jose mailed a check for the first invoice and it should arrive on the 18th.
-However, you would still need to call about the other invoice and note what is discussed.
+However, you would still need to call about the other invoice and add a comment on what was discussed.

 ![](/images/Walkthrough-CustAging/11.png)

 **Step 3:** Now that you have talked with Jose, you find out that he will be mailing the check with the overdue funds tomorrow.
-To keep from forgetting, you can add a note to your report.
+To keep from forgetting, you can add a comment to your report. s
 ![](/images/Walkthrough-CustAging/12.png)

 Back to Top